InseadDataAnalytics/BuildGenAIprodandBiz/README.md

 ### Agents / Assistants

-It's next iteration with thread / messages and tools ( AKA Functions) available ( 128 if you want it) with possibilitis to add RAG or code interpreter to permit a "agent" with prompt system or persona to have the autonomy to called by "himself" the function/tools to resolve the user ask
+It's the next step with new concepts as thread / messages with the addin of tools ( AKA Functions) available ( 128 tools if you want it).
+You could still add RAG ( retrieval ) or code interpreter ( to permit launch of code) to allow a "agent / assistant" ( with prompt system or persona ) to have the autonomy/choice (Programmatic choice :)) to launch/call by "himself" the function/tools to resolve the user ask/

 Take a look on this documentation repository about this[ Azure Assistants](https://github.com/olivMertens/AzureOpenAiAssistants))